 Socially Engaged Art Salon (SEAS)

-‘How do you see colour?’ is an exhibition, delivered in partnership with the Socially Engaged Art Salon (SEAS), of the works of five UK based artists whose socially engaged photographic practice explores the experiences of some of the black and people of colour communities in Brighton and London.
+‘How do you see colour?’ is an exhibition delivered in partnership with the Socially Engaged Art Salon (SEAS), showing the works of five UK based artists whose socially engaged photographic practice explores the experiences of some of the black and people of colour communities in Brighton and London.
 Though a series of PhotoVoice participatory curatorial workshops, the artists worked collectively as co-curators, coming together to craft an event that explores themes on colourism, self-growth, racism and isolation.

 Through their work, the artists have allowed themselves to be vulnerable in sharing some of their personal and professional journeys in working as black and people of colour creatives with unique voices.
 From different walks of life, we see how they each walk the same path, discovering more about themselves and their community in their shared love for the arts.

 ‘How do you see colour?’ celebrates the distinct voice of each artist and invites audiences to reflect on this diversity of ideas within the exhibition and beyond.

 As part of Brighton Photo Fringe 2020, prints from the exhibition were exhibited at Brighton’s Jubilee Library and the Black and Minority Ethnic Community Centre through out October and November.

 Watch the Artists and Co-Curators in conversation to learn more about the project as they discuss the curation process, their works and life experiences, and the potential for socially engaged photography as a catalyst for change:

 Artists Panel Discussion